Oil Field Injury Lawyer in Lubbock, TX

 After a serious oil industry, call The Queenan Law Firm.
 Our Lubbock, Texas oil worker injury attorneys represent roustabouts and roughnecks in lawsuits against their employers.
 Our attorneys also represent the surviving family members of oil workers who died from on-the-job accidents.
 For help filing a case and learning more about what compensation you might be entitled to, contact our law offices today at (817) 476-1797 to schedule a free legal consultation.

-When Can I Sue after an Oil Accident?
+When Can I Sue after an Oil Accident in Lubbock, TX?